korcsmarosgroup/ViralLink/README.md

 > * File paths can be relative and slashes are not required at the beginning and end of the paths.
 > * The wrapper will run all scripts in step 1 -> step 6 inclusive.
 The only script not run is step 7, as it requires interpretation of the results for the purpose of selecting functions of interest to visualise.

 If the user would like to run the scripts seperately from the workflow wrapper, each script should be run from the command line, specifying the required input parameters.
-The parameters for each script can be found in the *Scripts/parameters_all.tsv* file and in the script *readme.md* files.
+The parameters for each script can be found in the *scripts/parameters_all.tsv* file and in the script *readme.md* files.

 **The input files for ViralLink are as follows:**

-1. An unnormalsied counts table from a human transcriptomics study.
+1. An unnormalised counts table from a human transcriptomics study.
 Genes (using gene symbols or UniProt protein IDs) as rows and samples as columns.
 (REQUIRED FROM USER)

 2. A tab-delimited two-column metadata table specifying test and control sample IDs in the following format.
 Here the sample names must match the headers in the normalised counts table.
 For an example metadata file see the *input_data* folder.
 (REQUIRED FROM USER)